pulse-framework/pulse/docs/v3/docs/collections.md

 # Collections

 Pulse provides _Collections_ as a way to predictably save external data.
-Collections are designed for groups of data following the same structure, usually returned from an API.
+Collections are designed for arrays of data following the same structure, usually returned from an API.
 Such as posts, comments, reviews, store items—for example.

 ### **Think of a Collection like a database table.**